gi0baro/tonio/README.md

 #### Streams

-The high-level network primitives in TonIO are centered aroud the `SocketStream` and `SocketListener` objects.
+The high-level network primitives in TonIO are centered around the `SocketStream` and `SocketListener` objects.

 The `SocketListener` object implements an `accept` coroutine which returns a `SocketStream` object.
-The `SocketStream` object implements the `send_all` and `receive_some` coroutines to send and receive data.
+The `SocketStream` object implements the `send_all` and `receive_some` coroutines to send and receive data, and a `send_eof` method to shutdown the sending side.
 Both objects implement a `close` method to shutdown the underlying socket.

 You can create and interact with the above objects using some high-level helpers in the `net` module, specifically: